abcwcm/GeartySchietinger/README.md

 # Bioinformatic methods for Gearty et al.

 In Gearty et al we describe CD8 T cell populations that contribute to the continuous destruction of pancreatic beta cells leading to type 1 diabetes.
-The data described here entails bulk RNA-seq samples of beta-cell-specific CD8 T cells from pancreatic lymph nodes (pLN) and pancreas as well as single-cell RNA-seq data.
+The data described here entails bulk RNA-seq samples of beta-cell-specific CD8 T cells from murine pancreatic lymph nodes (pLN) and pancreas as well as single-cell RNA-seq data coupled with antibody-derived tags (CITE-seq) and single-cell TCR sequencing.

 * [Bulk RNA-seq](#bulk-rna-seq)
 * [single-cell VDJ and CITE-seq processing](#scvdj-and-scrna-seq-data-processing)